igr/blog/src/content/posts/2025-04-15-when-life-gives-you-java/index.md

   What to do when you are stuck with Java?
 Make lemonade!
 ---

 Java is a programming language designed for small devices and web applets.
-The real powerhouse behind it is not the language, but the JVM ecosystem — a remarkably robust and versatile platform.
+The real powerhouse behind it is not the language, but the JVM ecosystem - a remarkably robust and versatile platform.

 Java brings with it a strong OOP paradigm.
 Unfortunately, in practice, this paradigm often diverges from its [original intent](https://oblac.rs/woof-oop/).
 Over time, OOP in Java has become more of a justification for clinging to outdated design choices than a path toward better software architecture.

-That being sa(i)d, I’ve significantly changed the way I write Java code — at least when I have the freedom to do so.
+That being sa(i)d, I’ve significantly changed the way I write Java code, at least when I have the freedom to do so.
 What follows are a few personal practices I’ve found valuable.
 These aren’t revolutionary ideas, just lessons borrowed from more expressive, often functional, languages.
 And no, I’m not talking about Java’s `Stream`, `Optional`, or `Function` APIs.

 ## Package Is Your Friend

 I default all internal code to package-private scope.
 If something needs to be exposed outside the package, only then do I make it public.

 Contrary to what the dot notation might imply, Java doesn’t truly support sub-packages.
-Funny "feature" for a language that leans heavily on inheritance:) By keeping everything in a single package, I’m forced to apply naming conventions to organize classes by capability — something I’m not particularly fond of.
+Funny "feature" for a language that leans heavily on inheritance:) By keeping everything in a single package, I’m forced to apply naming conventions to organize classes by capability, something I’m not particularly fond of.

 What I’m essentially doing is treating packages like modules.
 This works, to a point.
-But occasionally — often due to external frameworks — implementation details leak beyond package boundaries.
+But occasionally - often due to external frameworks - implementation details leak beyond package boundaries.
 In those cases, I split the package into two separate, compilable units: one containing the public API, and the other holding its implementation.

 ## `final` Is Your Friend. `null` Is Not.

-I try to work with immutability as much as possible — about 95% of my references are `final`.
+I try to work with immutability as much as possible: about 95% of my references are `final`.
 Unfortunately, Java doesn’t make this easy.
 Declaring `final` requires explicit, repetitive effort, but thankfully, there are IDE plugins that automate this.

 Once you embrace immutability, `null` starts to disappear.
-Of course, I’m not dogmatic — if writing 20+ lines of workaround code just to avoid a `null` makes no sense, I’ll use `null` (in Java.)
+Of course, I’m not dogmatic: if writing 20+ lines of workaround code just to avoid a `null` makes no sense, I’ll use `null` (in Java.)
 But I’ll scope its usage as tightly as possible.

 ## No `extend`